 This can be changed using MSConfig or the start-up tab in Task Manager on Windows 8 or later.

-A mouse and driver that supports up to 5 buttons.
+A mouse that supports up to 5 buttons.

 A compatible version of Microsoft Windows.

-X-Mouse Button Control supports all 32bit (x86) and 64bit (x64) editions of Windows from Windows XP to 10, including Windows Server editions!
+X-Mouse Button Control supports all 32bit (x86) and 64bit (x64) editions of Windows from Windows XP to Windows 11, including Windows Server editions!

 - I have moved all the FAQ's to the forum to keep things consistent.
 Please take a look at this thread